 As of today, fluorosis is the only condition that can be definitively linked to fluoride exposure.
 Other theories – that fluoride can cause cancer or neurological defects – have not been conclusively proven by research.
 On the flip side, there are concrete studies that demonstrate how fluoride prevents tooth decay, and that the number of cavities decreases in areas with fluoridated water.

 When it comes to your child’s oral care at home, know that fluoride is safe and effective in the amounts that are found in tap water and toothpaste.
-The ADA recommends children begin brushing their teeth and seeing a dentist regularly at the age of one.
+The ADA recommends children begin brushing their teeth regularly at the age of one.
 Talk to your dentist about fluoride use and consider the following factors:

 - Is your child getting fluoride from tap water?
 Call your local water provider to find out.